AdobeDocs/commerce-admin.en/help/stores-purchase/credit-memos.md

 ---
-title: Credit memo overview
+title: Credit memos
 description: Learn about credit memos and how they are used to issue a partial or full refund.
 ---
-# Credit memo overview
+# Credit memos

 A _credit memo_ is a document that shows the amount that is due the customer for a full or partial refund.
 The amount can be applied toward a purchase or refunded to the customer.
 You can print a credit memo for a single order, or for multiple orders as a batch.
 Before a credit memo can be printed, it must first be generated for the order.
-The Credit Memos view (Sales > Credit Memos) lists the credit memos that have been issued to customers.
+The _Credit Memos_ page lists the credit memos that have been issued to customers.

 ![Credit Memos](./assets/credit-memos.png)<!-- zoom -->